Building your first Quantum Model#

 # join everything together through the torch interface

-quantum_model = QuantumModel(encoding, circuit, decoding)
+quantum_model = QuantumModel(

 # run on some data